berndporr/pyusbdux/README.rst

       # returns the name of the board connected
       get_board_name()

-Error throw an exception as usual in Python.
+An error throws an exception as usual in Python.